Isometrica/isometrica-meteor/docs/multitenancy.md

   - If an `_orgId` is specified in the modifier's `$set` object, then it is deleted.

-[* 2]

-The server's approach to publication is typically to publish all documents that a user has access to (i.e. across all of their organisations), so that the client can build a more-specific filter.
+The server's approach to publication is typically to publish all documents that a user has access to (i.e. across all of their organisations), so that the client can build a more specific filter.

-[* 1] Note that the `find` hook is called by the `collection-hooks` package for `update` and `remove` operations so there is no need to enforce access constraints in specific `update` or `remove` hooks.
+Note that the `find` hook is called by the `collection-hooks` package for `update` and `remove` operations so there is no need to enforce access constraints in specific `update` or `remove` hooks.
 The side-effect is, however, that if you don't specify an `_orgId` in your server-side `update` or `remove` calls, the query will not explicitly throw if you don't own the document that you're trying to access.

-[* 2] These propositions are extended by <a href="#masquerading">Masquerading</a> operations.
+Note that these propositions are extended by <a href="#masquerading">Masquerade</a> operations.

 ###### Client

-In this setup, the server doesn't know actually which organisation a user is accessing.
-As mentioned before, the server's job is just to assert that the user is reading and writing to an organisation that they are part of.
+In this setup, the server doesn't actually know which organisation a user is accessing; its job is just to assert that the user is reading and writing to an organisation that they are part of.

 The client has a different job: to maintain specifically which organisation that the current user is accessing (if any) and append the `_orgId` to queries.

 The organisation id that the user is currently accessing is stored in a `Session`.
-The client also gives you the option of specifying specifically which collections are filtered by the organisation.
+The client also gives you the option of specifying which collections are filtered by the organisation.

 The client-side implementation of `MultiTenancy.applyConstraints` applies the following constraints:

-- A collection can be queried if, and only if, there is an authenticated user.
+- A collection can be queried iff there is an authenticated user.
 - If an organisation is set and either there is no collection filter or the collection is part of the filter, `find`, `update` and `remove` operations will be constrained to that organisation.
-- A user can insert documents if, and only if, there is an organisation.
+- A user can insert documents iff there is an organisation.

 The constraints are enforced by adding `find`, `insert` and `update` hooks to the collection: